theo969/Job-Searcher-Extension/CONTRIBUTING.md

 6. Commit your changes and push to fix-branch and make new PR!

-## Commit messages
+## Commit message

-- If your changes was bug you can do it like this: ``` git commit -am "Fix: The navbar not responsive in mobile view"
+- If your changes was bug you can do it like this: ``` git commit -am "Fix: The navbar not responsive in mobile view" ```
 - If your changes was adding new feature you can do it like this: `git commit -am "Feat: Dark mode button"`
 - If your changes was improving the Doc you can do it like this: `git commit -am "Docs: Something was missing"`